vim-ctrlspace/vim-ctrlspace/README.md

 </tbody>
 </table>

-The _file_ mode, or the _file append_ mode.
-It allows you to _add_ a file (as a buffer) to the current tab.
+It allows you to append a new file (as a buffer) to the current tab.
 In other words, it opens files from the project root directory.
 Notice, only the project root directory is considered here.
-This will prevent you from accidental loading root of i.e. your home directory, as it would be really time consuming and rather pointless.
+This will prevent you from accidental loading root of i.e. your home directory, as it would be really time consuming (this mode starts file scanning) and rather pointless.

 For the first time (or after some disk operations) the file list is populated with data.
 Sometimes, for a very large project this could be quite time consuming (I've noticed a lag for a project with over 2200 files).
 After that, the content of the project root directory is cached and available immediately.
-All the time you can force plugin to refresh the list with the `r` key.
+All time you can force plugin to refresh the list with the `r` key.

-##### Keys Reference
+###### Keys Reference

 <table>